itsrudra143/The-Foodie-Journal/README.md

 ## 🙌 Acknowledgements

-This project was built with love for food, React, and UI/UX design.
+This project was built with love for food, React, and clean UI design using Tailwind CSS.
 It serves as a frontend-only demo to showcase modern web development practices and a passion for creating joyful digital experiences.

 ---